Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Introduction

 \section{Introduction}

 Given a metric space $(M,d)$, we consider a finite subset $X$ of $M$.
 We denote by $l_{\opt}(X)$ the minimal length of a path which visits all points of $X$.
-Now assume that $T$ is a total order on $M$.
+Now assume that $T$ is an order on $M$ (here and in the sequel we always assume that the orders are total orders).
 For a finite subset $X \subset M$ we consider the restriction of the order $T$ on $X$, and enumerate the points of $X$ accordingly:

 where $k = \#X$.
 Here and in the sequel $\#X$ denotes the cardinality of the set $X$.
 We denote by $l_T(X)$ the length of the corresponding path

 \begin{definition} Given an ordered metric space $\MM=(M, d,T)$ containing at least two points and $k\ge 1$, we define the {\it order ratio function}